 That has now become pretty uncommon, with the argument leaning toward what became one of Soylent’s slogans: it shouldn’t replace every meal, but it can replace any meal.

-Diets are composed of calories, which are pretty much always made up of a combination of the three macronutrients: protein, carbohydrates, and fat.
+When asking what to look for, well, diets are composed of calories, which are pretty much always made up of a combination of the three macronutrients: protein, carbohydrates, and fat.
 A good meal replacement, unless it’s marketed for an unusual type of diet (eg. keto) has a balanced combination of the three.